aws-samples/aws-modernization-with-hashicorp-terraform/content/040_terraform_cloud_setup/1-infrastructure-as-code.md

 Now that you are familiar with the core concepts of infrastructure as code and Terraform, you are ready to write your own infrastructure configuration.

-Continue to the next tutorial to sign up and setup your Terraform Cloud account.
+Continue to the next tutorial to sign up and set up your Terraform Cloud account.